Fungusware/Xackup/README.md

 # Xackup - Backup for XenServer/XCP-ng

-This is the Stable channel for Xackup Releases
+A place for Xackup users to gather and find useful resources.